The Health Informatics Service (THIS) Logo

 However, the Act does not give people access to their own personal data (information about themselves) such as their health records.

-All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security and that personal information is handled correctly.
+The Data Security and Protection Toolkit (DPST) - enables organisations to measure and publish their performance against the National Data Guardian's 10 data security standards.
+All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security, and that personal information is handled correctly.

-The Cyber Security Team is part of THIS’s professional services division, which provides consultancy, training and learning products for the whole of the Information Governance arena.
+The Cyber Security Team is part of THIS’ professional services division, which provides consultancy, training and learning products for the whole of the Information Governance arena.
+Its operatives reflect NHS values of professionalism, service and accessibility.
+They are there to explain options, provide solutions and serve diverse clients.

 In addition to its core services, THIS offers bespoke solutions tailored to the needs of each customer.
 It can combine a number of services into a package and discuss other service solutions that your organisation may benefit from.